behzadBeigzadeh/Educational-Content/README.md

 # Educational Content Collection

 ## Overview
-This repository contains a curated collection of videos, and documents covering various technical and educational topics.
-The materials are organized into topic-based folders for easy navigation.
+This repository contains a curated collection of videos covering various technical and educational topics.

 ## Topics